kmoorfield/Obsidian_Notes/README.md

 "Obsidian" can also be used to make diagrams via "Mermaid" technology, as well as give the user the abiity to export any of the notes into PDF format.</br>

+## Disclaimer
+Feel free for anyone to copy / use this in any way as part of educational learning only!

 ## Side Project Roadmap
 ![Roadmap](Roadmap.png)